-Magnetic Effect of Electric Current MCQ.
-We covered all the Magnetic Effect of Electric Current MCQ in this post for free so that you can practice well for the exam.
+Magnetic Effect of Electric Current mcq.
+We covered all the Magnetic Effect of Electric Current mcq in this post for free so that you can practice well for the exam.

-Install our MCQTUBE Android app from the Google Play Store and prepare for any competitive government exams for free.
+Install our MCQTUBE Android App from the Google Play Store and prepare for any competitive government exams for free.

-MCQ on Magnetic Effect of Electric Current for NEET Students
+mcq on Magnetic Effect of Electric Current for NEET Students

-A phosphor bronze wire is used in a moving coil galvanometer because
+A phosphor bronze wire is used in a moving coil galvanometer because (i) it provides high restoring torque per unit twist (ii) it possesses high tensile strength

 (A) only (i)